MarcoPelazza/ACTAM_project_Thrillizy/README.md

 ### Panettieri

 ### Pelazza
-I'm quite happy of the final work even if some modification and improvements are stil available.
+I'm quite happy of the final work even if some modification and improvements are still available.
 The thing that I appreciated the most was working with my collegues in an pleasent and funny atmosphere.
 Working in such an environment helped me a lot to enjoy the project.

 ---